-As you gain professional work experience, these opportunities contribute to your soft skills development.
-Skills such as critical thinking, communication, digital technology, leadership and intercultural fluency are in high demand with employers and will help you prepare for a successful transition to your post-graduation goals.
+As you gain professional work experience, these opportunities contribute to the development of professional competencies.
+These competencies, such as critical and creative thinking, communication, information literacy and technical agility, leadership, and civic and global responsibility are in high demand with employers and will help you prepare for a successful transition to your post-graduation goals.

 Volunteer On-Campus or in the Community

 Community service or volunteering your time is another way to add to your experiences and give back through civic engagement.
 The benefits of volunteerism include career exploration, soft skills development, networking and both personal and professional growth.
 Visit the Mary Ann Shaw Center for Public Engagement for a list of service-based clubs and organizations.